Hawkeye (Clint Barton): Warp World

-What if?
+What If?
 Dark Reign

-In What if?
+In What If?
 Dark Reign #1, Clint Barton succeeds in killing Norman Osborn.
 The superhero community then hunts him down for his crimes, while the public and the government turn completely against superheroes.
 While Mockingbird gives him what he needs to escape, he ends up being shot and killed by a mentally unstable man who wants to prove a point against superheroes, leaving Victoria Hand completely in charge of H.A.M.M.E.R.

 X-Men Forever

-Hawkeye was a member of the Avengers when they went after the X-Men in response to accusations that they had been involved in the deaths of Tony Stark and Beast, nearly being killed by Sabretooth before Shadowcat convinced him to spare the archer.
+In X-Men Forever, Hawkeye was a member of the Avengers when they went after the X-Men in response to accusations that they had been involved in the deaths of Tony Stark and Beast, nearly being killed by Sabretooth before Shadowcat convinced him to spare the archer.
 He subsequently witnessed the destruction of Avengers Mansion and the apparent death of the Avengers.